openimagingdata/CDEStaging/report_representation/negative_statements.md

 ## Abdomen

+- A 1.3 cm rounded hypodensity in the dome of the liver (6:438 and 7:55) is unchanged from February 2022 CT in December 2022 MRI.

+- No abnormality detected in the visualized upper abdomen.
+Absence of intravenous contrast limits sensitivity for detecting solid organ findings.

+- Absence of intravenous contrast limits sensitivity for detecting solid organ findings.

 - Unremarkable postsurgical changes from the sleeve gastrectomy.

 - Absence of intravenous contrast limits sensitivity for detecting solid organ findings.